-The purpose of this procedure is to provide requirements and guidelines for the protection of individuals from retaliation for good faith actions in reporting, or participating in an investigation pertaining to, alleged violations of laws, rules, policies, or procedures applicable to the university.
+The purpose of this policy is to provide requirements and guidelines for the protection of individuals from retaliation for good faith actions in reporting, or participating in an investigation pertaining to, alleged violations of laws, rules, policies, procedures, or improper activities applicable to the university.

-It is the responsibility of all individuals who are employed by the university to make a good-faith report of any activity that appears to be in violation of any state or federal law or regulation, The University of Texas System regulation or policy, university regulation or policy, and/or the university Standards of Conduct, including this procedure.
+The responsibility of all employees is to make a good-faith report of any activity that appears to be in violation of this policy.
 A good-faith report is an allegation made with the honest belief that the activity reported may have occurred.
 An allegation is not in good faith if it is made with reckless disregard for or willful ignorance of facts that would disprove the allegation.
 Persons making disclosures with reckless disregard for the truth or in willful ignorance of the facts may be subjected to disciplinary action, including termination of employment.

-A complaint alleging retaliation must be submitted in writing to the Office of Institutional Compliance.
-The complaint must contain the following information (the “mandatory information”):
+A complaint alleging retaliation must be submitted in writing to the Office of Institutional Compliance (“OIC”).
+The complaint must contain the following information: